rubencoencagli/RoG/README.md

 HOW TO GET STARTED:
 - example.m
-This file illustrates how to generate synthetic RoG data, estimate model paramenters, and perform inference of the latent normalization signal.
+This file illustrates how to generate synthetic RoG data, estimate model parameters, and perform inference of the latent normalization signal.